catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

   +--------------------------------------+-----------+---------------------------------------------------------+-------------------+----------+---------+

 Next we have to trigger one of the alarms that we created.
-To do this we SSH to one of our instances and use stress.
-Because our images are from a base Ubuntu image, we will have to install stress directly on the instance.
+To do this we SSH to one of our instances and use "stress" which is a simple stress testing program.
+Because our images are from a base Ubuntu image they do not come with stress already pre installed.
+We will have to install it manually.

 .. code-block:: bash

-  $ o server list
+  $ o server list #to find the floating IP of the instance
   $ ssh ubuntu@103.197.60.167
   $ sudo apt update
   $ sudo apt upgrade